MardaxTech/cleodoctra/README.md

 2. In the [Firebase console](https://console.firebase.google.com/), click on the gear icon in the top right, then open the "Project settings"

-3. Under "General", scroll down to "Your apps" and create an web app by pressing the </> icon.
+3. Under "General", scroll down to "Your apps" and create a web app by pressing the </> icon.
 5. You will be prompted to nickname your app.
-You will also see the option to also setup firebase hosting.
+You will also see the option to also set up Firebase hosting.
 Keep this option unchecked.
-We will be doing this seperatly in part 4.
+We will be doing this separately in part 4.

 4. After registering the app, you will receive a piece of code containing a `firebaseConfig` variable.
 Replace the `firebaseConfig` in the `src/routes/+page.svelte` file.